 Utility bonds help ensure that customers pay their utility bills in full and on time.

 If a bonded client fails to pay a utility bill appropriately, the utility company can make a claim on the bond.
-The client would be required to reimburse the surety company in full for any claims paid.
+If the claim is proven to be valid, the client would be required to reimburse the surety company in full for any claims paid.
+Check out our Guide to Utility Bonds to learn about this bond type.

 Ready to get started?